ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Discussion

 \subsection{Origin of the multiplicity of protostars in dense cores}

 \textbf{

 }

-In Section 4.2, we statistically compared the physical properties of dense cores that form different systems.
-We found that dense cores forming binary/multiple systems are statistically denser, have higher $n_{H_2}$ and N(H$_2$), and greater turbulence (higher $\mathcal{M}$) than single system cores.
+In Section 4.2, we statistically compare the physical properties of dense cores that form different systems.
+We find that dense cores forming binary/multiple systems are statistically denser and have higher $\textit{N}(H_2)$ and $n_{H_2}$, and greater turbulence (higher $\mathcal{M}$) than single-system cores.
 Dense cores with higher densities also show smaller Jeans lengths, and thus are more likely to fragment into substructures that could form a binary/multiple systems.

-The higher Mach number of binary/multiple system cores suggests that their turbulent motions are more prevalent than in single system cores.
+The higher Mach number of binary/multiple-system cores suggests that their turbulent motions are more prevalent in them than in single-system cores.
 Higher Mach numbers, however, may not reflect the initial turbulence levels before core fragmentation, because outflows from protostars may have injected energy to induce the observed core turbulence \citep{2021Yun}.
-However, as shown in Figure \ref{figA2} in the Appendix, in most cases, only one protostar in a binary/multiple system is driving highly collimated and energetic bipolar outflow.
-In addition, the outflow properties (e.g., outflow velocities, masses, momenta and energy) are not significantly different in various dense cores forming either single stars or binary/multiple systems \citep[see Sahu Dutta et al. 2022, in preparation; and][]{dutta_alma_2020-1}.
-Therefore, the higher Mach numbers in dense cores forming binary/multiple systems may not be caused by outflow activities.
+However, as shown in Figure \ref{figA2} in the appendix, in most cases, only one protostar in a binary/multiple system is drives a highly collimated and energetic bipolar outflow.
+In addition, the outflow properties (e.g., outflow velocities, masses, momenta, and energies) are not significantly different in various dense cores forming either single stars or binary/multiple systems \citep[see S. Dutta et al. 2022, in preparation; and][]{dutta_alma_2020-1}.
+Therefore, the higher Mach numbers in dense cores forming binary/multiple systems may not be caused by outflow activity.

 Furthermore, a higher Mach number may also reflect internal core accretion.
-Statistically, binary/multiple system cores are more massive than single system cores while the sizes of the two core groups are indistinguishable.
-This behaviour may indicate that during gravitational collapse, binary/multiple system cores accumulate more mass through the accretion of gas.
-Large accretion flows of dense cores may also induce more turbulence inside the cores.
-However, as shown in Figure~\ref{fig:mm}, Mach numbers are not well--correlated with core masses.
-In general, for dense cores with similar core masses, those cores forming binary/multiple systems have larger Mach number than those forming single stars, further suggesting that larger Mach numbers are not associated with larger core masses.
+Statistically, binary/multiple-system cores are more massive than single-system cores while the sizes of the two core groups are indistinguishable.
+This behavior may indicate that during gravitational collapse, binary/multiple-system cores accumulate more mass through the accretion of gas.
+The large accretion flows of dense cores may also induce more turbulence inside the cores.
+However, as shown in Figure~\ref{fig:mm}, Mach numbers are not well correlated with core masses.
+In general, for dense cores with similar core masses, those cores forming binary/multiple systems have larger Mach numbers than those forming single stars, further suggesting that larger Mach numbers are not associated with larger core masses.